 As travel begins to open up, this is the year you want to take your family on a safe and memorable vacation without breaking the bank.
-Take advantage of these budget-friendly travel tips as you start planning this year’s vacation or road trip, and learn how venturing outside the big city can give you memorable surprises, as well as save you some money.
+Take advantage of these budget-friendly travel tips as you start planning this year’s vacation (or vaxication) or road trip, and learn how venturing outside the big city can give you memorable surprises, as well as save you some money.

 1. Make It Mini